LAG1819/label-classification-repo/README.md

 ***
 #### Classification model
-   A classification model based on BERT ((Bidirectional Encoder Representations from Transformers))[https://arxiv.org/abs/1810.04805] is trained.
+   A classification model based on BERT [Bidirectional Encoder Representations from Transformers](https://arxiv.org/abs/1810.04805) is trained.
-   - English Model based on TensorFlow trained model by (google)[https://tfhub.dev/google/collections/bert/1].
+   - English Model based on TensorFlow trained model by [google](https://tfhub.dev/google/collections/bert/1).
-   - German Model based on huggingface trained model by (deepset)[https://huggingface.co/bert-base-german-cased].
+   - German Model based on huggingface trained model by [deepset](https://huggingface.co/bert-base-german-cased).
 A classifier layer is placed on top of pretrained model.

 ## References